Family-Based Immigration Law

 Those specific other family relationships that qualify but are not considered immediate relatives all fall into the Preference System.
 All categories in the preference system are subject to waiting lines.
 The only other qualifying relationships are: a U.S. citizen over 21 years of age may petition for her adult children whether married or unmarried (but that would put them in a different category), and for her brother/sister; and an LPR may petition for his spouse, unmarried children under 21 years of age, or unmarried children over 21 years of age.
 NOTE: only U.S. citizens can petition for married children, parents, or siblings.

 There may be derivative beneficiaries in these preference categories This means, for example, that when a U.S. citizen petitions for her sibling, the sibling’s spouse and minor unmarried children are also included in that petition.
 You will want to consult with an attorney to determine as a matter of long-term strategy the best way to pursue your individual case.
 For example, if an LPR petitions for his wife, and includes his minor children in that petition, they are subject to a long waiting line.
 Then the LPR becomes a U.S. citizen, and wants to change the classification of the children to children of a U.S. citizen, they would need to file new petitions, because there are no derivatives of immediate relatives, so it may have been better to file separate petitions from the beginning.
-Once again, we repeat that immigration law is much more complicated and technical than you may realize!
-We have seen a number of cases in which an adult U.S. citizen petitions for his parents and a sibling and they all apply for permanent residence at the same time.
+Once again, I repeat that immigration law is much more complicated and technical than you may realize!
+I have seen a number of cases in which an adult U.S. citizen petitions for his parents and a sibling and they all apply for permanent residence at the same time.
 While correctly filing separate petitions, the parents’ cases get approved, and the sibling is denied and put into removal proceedings, because a sibling is subject to a long waiting line, and so didn’t qualify the same as the parents.

 The Preference System refers to a system of categories or preferences that are subject to numerical restrictions on the number of visas available in each category per U.S. government fiscal year.
 When a petition is approved, it is assigned a Priority Date.
 The priority date is the date the petition was received, and represents the beneficiary’s “place in the line.”
 Cases are thus processed in chronological order as visa numbers become available.
 Each month the Department of State publishes the Visa Bulletin.
 The Visa Bulletin contains the priority dates for each category that are “current.”
 In other words, cases in that category with a priority date the same as or earlier than shown in the Visa Bulletin may now continue with processing the case.